Badisches-Landesmuseum/xcurator/data-enrichment/3-finalize/README.md

 This script combines all enrichment parts together.
 The output is used to start / update the application.

+### Stable Artefact Identifier
+This script is able to add id's of a running xcurator system.
+This is necessary to update date without affecting the stories written on your environment.
+For that, there is a [data/xcurator.artefact_ids.csv](./data/xcurator.artefact_ids.csv) which maps the imported source.id into a given xcurator id.

+please connect to your production mongodb instance and extract this list using your `artefact` collection selecting only the `_id` and the `sourceInfo.id` Field and export it as `csv` file.

 ### Install, Run, Test